zoxpx/pxdocs/content/cloud-references/auto-disk-provisioning/vsphere/operations-guide.md

 ### Prometheus and Grafana

 Portworx exposes many useful metrics out of the box.
-These metrics are listed on [this page](/install-with-other/operate-and-maintain/monitoring/prometheus/#storage-and-network-stats).
+Refer to the [Portworx Metrics for monitoring](/reference/metrics/) page for the full list of metrics.

 Portworx also alerts users on a predefined set of alerts that are listed on the [Portworx Alerts](/install-with-other/operate-and-maintain/monitoring/portworx-alerts/) page.